Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Brieskorn--Pham polynomials

 With all this, we arrive at the main theorem in the Brieskorn--Pham case.
 We state it for the non-maximally graded case, as the maximally graded case is established as a special case of \cite{FutakiUedaBP}.

-\begin{thm}[\cref{mainTheorem}, non-maximally graded Brieskorn--Pham polynomial case] For a Brieskorn--Pham polynomial $\w$ with grading group of index $\ell>1$, the $\Z$-graded $A_\infty$-category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ is described under the identification \eqref{BPObjectMatch} by the quiver with relations in Figure \ref{figBPQuiver}, and is formal.
-In particular, by Theorem \ref{BPEndAlgebra}, it is quasi-equivalent to $\mathcal{B}$, and hence there is an induced quasi-equivalence
+\begin{thm}[\cref{mainTheorem}, non-maximally graded undeformed Brieskorn--Pham polynomial case] For a Brieskorn--Pham polynomial $\w$ with grading group of index $\ell>1$, the $\Z$-graded $A_\infty$-category $\mathcal{A}_{\widecheck{\overline{\Gamma}}}$ is described under the identification \eqref{BPObjectMatch} by the quiver with relations in \cref{figBPQuiver}, and is formal.
+In particular, by \cref{BPEndAlgebra}, it is quasi-equivalent to $\mathcal{B}$, and hence there is an induced quasi-equivalence

 \end{thm}